garysweaver/irie/README.md

     end

     class FoobarsController < ServiceController
+    end

+    class BarfoosController < ServiceController
+    end

+It may appear to work when using the same controller or even on each new controller load, but when you make requests to BarfoosController, make a request to FoobarsController, and then make a request back to the BarfoosController, it may fail in very strange ways, such as missing column(s) from SQL results (because it isn't using the correct model).

+Do this instead:

+    class FoobarsController < ServiceController
       acts_as_restful_json
     end

-It may appear to work when using the same controller, but when you make requests to more than one controller sharing the same parent/ancestor that define `acts_as_restful_json`, it may fail in very strange ways that are hard to diagnose from the error message.

-Do this instead:

-    class FoobarsController < ApplicationController
+    class BarfoosController < ServiceController
       acts_as_restful_json
     end